 2. Where's the best place to hold short-term savings?

-Unfortunately, you won't earn much interest on a savings account, as the national average is currently .06 percent.
-But some banks—like Ally Bank, Synchrony and Barclays—are offering 1 percent or more as of early March, so it's worth shopping around.
+Unfortunately, you won't earn much interest on a savings account, as the national average is currently .08 percent.
+However, some online banks are now offering closer to 2 percent, so it's worth shopping around.
 "Internet banks often have the [lowest] fees, better interest rates and can be much more convenient," says Ken Tumin, co-creator of comparison site DepositAccounts.com.

 3. What's the difference between a money market and a savings account?